Crackers in Bed

 --Marc Behm, The Eye of the Beholder

 Sometimes I play the morbid game of asking what books I’d keep if I had to get rid of the others.
-A few years back I came to having to make that choice.
+A few years back I came close to having to make that choice.
 I may yet.
 Who could I stand to be alone with?
 What companions would I choose if I had to jettison the others?
 Friends of course, but they aren’t mentioned in the following because God knows I’d forget somebody.
 But having their books would be like having them around.
 What follows is a partial answer.
 And I don’t travel light.

 Keep reading with a 7-day free trial